Field Trip: The Galápagos

 A Galápagos iguana relaxes on a basaltic rock.

-An SNC student stares down a Galápagos tortoise.
-Who will win this epic battle of girl versus beast?
+An St. Norbert student stares down a Galápagos tortoise.
+Who will win this epic battle of woman versus beast?

 Here is 6:03 minutes of video from the Galapagos.
 It looks like footage from a Discovery Channel nature show, but we were actually here, taking this video.